 Is the software compatible with Making Tax Digital

-From 2022, all VAT registered businesses will need to keep digital records and submit their VAT return through HMRC compatible software.
+As of April 2022, all VAT registered businesses must keep digital records and submit their VAT return through HMRC compatible software.
 While all the main providers should be compatible, always double check this using the HMRC online tool.

 Does it offer multiple currencies?